-WORK BASED LEARNING AND EXPANDED LEARNING OPPORTUNITIES Work Based Learning Activities: American Association of Family and Consumer Sciences, Family, Career and Community Leaders of America
+WORK BASED LEARNING AND EXPANDED LEARNING OPPORTUNITIES Exploration Activities: Work Based Learning Activities: American Association of Family and Consumer Sciences, Family, Career and Community Leaders of America Volunteer at a community center; intern for a community non-profit organization

 The Family and Community Services program of study introduces students to knowledge and skills related to social services, including child and human development and consumer sciences.
 CTE learners may learn about or practice managing social and community services or teaching family and consumer sciences.
 Students may follow career paths in social work or therapy for children, families, or school communities.